Skip to main content

 Select from the following options:

-• Always – the selected reviewer(s) will always need to review the expense at this point in the flow
+The selected reviewer(s) will always need to review the expense at this point in the flow.

-• Is in policy breach – the expense doesn't conform to all expense policy rules
+The expense doesn't conform to all expense policy rules.

 Fields (if applicable)

-For the Amount over and Amount under conditions, the amount is specified here.
+For the Amount at least and Amount no more than conditions, the amount is specified here.

 Can Edit